Nicholas Scull II: Career

 In 1733, Scull was appointed Deputy Surveyor for Bucks and Philadelphia counties.
 His work included surveying the Schuylkill and Lehigh Rivers.
-He handled land disputes in the Delaware Water Gap region between Dutch, French and early Pennsylvania settlers.
+He handled land disputes in the Delaware Water Gap region between Dutch, French, and early Pennsylvania settlers of other origins.
 He accompanied Surveyor General Benjamin Eastburn on the notorious Walking Purchase of 1737, a "land swindle," through which the Penn family claimed an area of 1,200,000 acres (4,860 km^{2}).
 Eastburn later hired Scull's son Edward as a surveyor.

 Scull ran for Philadelphia County sheriff in 1744, and won.
 He served as sheriff until 1746, when he was asked to replace William Parsons as Surveyor General.
 Scull was formally appointed Surveyor General in 1748, and Edward Scull was appointed to the father's former position as Deputy Surveyor of Philadelphia and Bucks Counties.

 As Surveyor General, Scull published multiple maps of the Philadelphia region, working at times with his wife's relative, George Heap (c.1715-1752).
 Heap's sketches for a prospect of Philadelphia were inspired by William Burgis, who created prospects of the cities of New York and Boston.
 Following Heap's premature death, Scull completed the Philadelphia prospect.
 Engraved and printed by Gerard Vandergucht in London in 1754, An East Prospect of the City of Philadelphia was printed from four copper plates.
 The four sheets could be trimmed and combined into a single image, that measured 20 in by 82 in.